shahrokni/housefly-autopilot/README.md

 The Idle state or `IDLE` refers to a stable state in which the drone hovers in place.

+### Halt state

+The Halt state or `HLT` refers to an immediate emergency state in which all four rotors are turned off at once.
+Due to safety reasons, a drone may enter this state at any time.

 # What is Housefly Drone?

 The Housefly Drone is a prototype drone designed specifically for research and development of autopilot systems.
 It focuses on providing a stable, lightweight, and cost-effective platform for testing autonomous flight capabilities indoors.
 The Housefly Drone emphasizes simplicity, functionality, and safety, making it an ideal choice for prototyping and developing cutting-edge autopilot systems.